LACMA

 Curatorial Notes

-During the thirteenth and early fourteenth centuries, a chief duty of potters working in Kashan was to produce dazzling luster tile ensembles to cover the walls of newly constructed palaces and religious monuments.
-This star-shaped tile, depicting a horse cheerfully pausing in a landscape, may have originally formed part of one such assemblage, composed of dozens of interlocking pieces that featured various animal and human figures.
+From the late twelfth to the early fourteenth century, Kashan, in Central Iran, was the most prolific center for lusterware.
+During this period, a chief duty of the Kashan potters was to produce dazzling luster tile ensembles to cover the walls of newly constructed palaces and religious monuments.
+This star-shaped tile, depicting a horse in a landscape, may have originally formed part of one such assemblage, composed of dozens of interlocking pieces that featured various animal and human figures.
 The horse’s spots represent a convention of Kashan luster painting rather than an observation based on natural appearance.

 Selected Bibliography